Last letter from the Titanic sells for 119,000 pounds

 LONDON A letter from a passenger on the Titanic, written just hours before the ship hit an iceberg and sank on its maiden voyage, sold at auction on Saturday for 119,000 pounds ($200,000).

-It was written by British survivors Esther Hart and her seven-year-old daughter Eva who had been traveling in Second Class on their way to start a new life in Canada.
+It was written by British survivors Esther Hart and her seven-year-old daughter Eva who had been travelling in Second Class on their way to start a new life in Canada.

 Auctioneers Henry Aldridge and Son said the price was believed to be a record for a Titanic letter.